HITS-AIN/GPCC.jl/README.md

 ERROR: ArgumentError: Package GPCC not found in current path.
 ```
 despite the fact that you have correctly installed the package.
-The reason that you may get this message is simply because the workers
+The reason that you may get this error message is simply because the workers
 are not aware of the environment you are using.
-To make them aware of the activated environment, please use
+To make all workers aware of the activated environment, please use
 ```
 @everywhere using Pkg
 @everwhere Pkg.activate(".")